 Patents, trademarks and other proprietary rights are important to us.
 We generate our own intellectual property portfolio and hold numerous patents and patent applications covering our existing and future products and technologies.
-As of December 31, 2021, we owned seven issued United States Patents.
+As of December 31, 2022, we owned seven issued United States Patents.
 The U.S. patents are directed to, amongst other things, methods of measuring carcinoembryonic antigen in a biological sample; methods for treating subject with a high risk of disease progression from Barrett's metaplasia to esophageal adenocarcinoma; and methods of treating a subject identified with a papillary thyroid carcinoma.
-As of December 31, 2021, we owned four issued patents outside of the United States, one each in Australia, Europe (validated in certain European countries), Japan, and Israel.
-As of December 31, 2021, we owned five pending patent applications in the United States.
-Provided all maintenance fees and annuities are paid, our issued United States patents expire from 2031 through 2034 and our foreign patents expire in 2027 or 2031, and our pending patent applications, if issued, are expected to expire between 2027 and 2038, absent any disclaimers, adjustments or extensions.
-On March 29, 2017 we were notified by the European Patent Office that our EP patent # 2772550 for diagnosing thyroid cancer from a sample based upon at least MIR-375 was issued (validated in Spain, France, United Kingdom, Ireland, Italy, Belgium, Switzerland, Germany, and the Netherlands) and, provided all maintenance fees and annuities are paid, expires in 2031.
-On January 16, 2018, we were notified that an Opposition had been filed against EP patent # 2772550 alleging that the patent is invalid.
-On February 25, 2019, the European Patent Office Opposition Division had been filed against EP patent # 2772550 alleging that the patent is invalid.
-On April 25, 2019, we filed a Notice of Appeal challenging the European Patent Office Opposition Division and we are waiting for the appeal to be decided.
-We continue to believe that th
+As of December 31, 2022, we owned three issued patents outside of the United States, one each in Australia, Japan, and Israel.
+As of December 31, 2022, we owned two pending patent applications in the United States.
+Provided all maintenance fees and annuities are paid, our issued United States patents expire from 2031 through 2034, our foreign patents expire in 2031, and our pending patent applications, if issued, are expected to expire between 2027 and 2038, absent any disclaimers, adjustments or extensions.
+Our patents are directed to certain of the technologies relating to detecting, diagnosing, and classifying thyroid tumors, pancreatic cysts and other forms of gastrointestinal disorders, such as Barrett's esophagus.